suryapranesh4/Tip-Me/README.md

-# TIP ME - Restaurants Payments System using Avalanche!
+# TIP ME - Restaurant Payment Solution based on Avalanche!

-A decentralized system for restaurant servers to log their orders and collect their tips in AVAX!
+A decentralized system for restaurants to collect payments from customers and payout tips to the servers in AVAX!

 ## PROBLEM STATEMENT

+Restaurants and the servers that work there currently face two main challenges in the business.

+1. The system that is currently used by restaurants is heavily dependant on payment mediums such as VISA, MasterCard, Interac and such.
+These intermediaries levy a hefty charge for using their system to process payments on each transaction.
+For every transaction that these intermediaries process, the restaurant ends up giving a percent of the transaction value to them.
+This dependancy on such systems tends to take away a considerable chunk of profits that these restaurants make.

-In the current scenario, we have seen that the tipping system is flawed.
+2. In the current scenario, we have seen that the tipping system is flawed.
 When we say flawed, it means that the server works the whole day, serve the customers, get tipped and at the end of the day when it's time to collect their wages, it gets split amongst all the servers.
 We think this is unfair.
 When a certain server who is excellent at their work and manages to get more tips as compared to others who may not be so good with their customers ends up having to split their share with the rest seems wrong.
 The server has earned the tip because of their exceptional service.
 We are here to change how this works.

 ## GOALS

-Our goal is to create a decentralized web portal wherein the servers are able to login to a system, log their orders along with the tips they received & withdraw the total tip they have accumulated in AVAX.
+Our goal is to create a decentralized web portal which facilitates order management for the restaurant and tip management for the servers as they are able to login to the system, log their orders along with the tips they received & withdraw the total tip they have accumulated in AVAX.

 ## WHY AVALANCHE?